zero-one-group/geni/docs/cookbook/part_7_timestamps_and_dates.md

 # Cookbook 7: Timestamps and Dates

 Spark (and thus Geni) has many timestamp and datetime functions - for more detail, check out [Spark's SQL functions docs](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/sql/functions$.html).
-In this part, we are looking into one particular case of handling Unix timestamps.
+In this part, we look into one particular case of handling Unix timestamps.
 As usual, we get the data from the [Pandas Cookbook](https://nbviewer.jupyter.org/github/jvns/pandas-cookbook/blob/master/cookbook/Chapter%201%20-%20Reading%20from%20a%20CSV.ipynb) on the author's popularity-contest file.
 The explanation of the data can be found [here](http://popcon.ubuntu.com/README).

 We download the data as in [part 2 of the cookbook](part_2_selecting_rows_and_columns.md):